Metadata-enhanced contrastive learning from retinal optical coherence tomography images

 \subsection{Deep learning for retinal imaging and AMD}

 Most existing applications of deep learning to retinal images are fully supervised \citep{bogunovic2017machine, lee2017deep, schmidt2018prediction, de2018clinically}.
-There have been very few applications of self-supervised learning to retinal images. \citealt{holmberg2020self} use a multi-modal approach to improve detection of retinopathy by pretraining models to use fundus photographs to predict retinal thickness maps derived from OCT. \citealt{srinivasan2021robustness} find that contrastive pretraining on ImageNet boosted downstream analysis of diabetic retinopathy in small fundus imaging datasets.\\ Self-supervised pretraining for AMD has so far included one work using fundus photographs \citep{yellapragada2022self} and another employing a temporal ordering task to learn late AMD features from longitudes in OCT \citep{rivail2019modeling}.
-There are no studies comprehensively testing the potential benefits of self-supervised contrastive learning in the domain of retinal OCT.\\
+There have been very few applications of self-supervised learning to retinal images. \citealt{holmberg2020self} use a multi-modal approach to improve detection of retinopathy by pretraining models to use fundus photographs to predict retinal thickness maps derived from OCT. \citealt{srinivasan2021robustness} find that contrastive pretraining on ImageNet boosted downstream analysis of diabetic retinopathy in small fundus imaging datasets.\\ Self-supervised pretraining for AMD has so far included one work using fundus photographs \citep{yellapragada2022self} and another employing a temporal ordering task to learn late AMD features from longitudes in OCT \citep{rivail2019modeling}. {More recently \citep{zhou2023foundation} released RETFound, a foundation model for retinal images trained on over 700,000 OCT images.
+However,} there are no studies comprehensively testing the potential role of metadata for improving self-supervised learning in the domain of retinal OCT.\\